A selection of stories from around the world

 Human rights defenders are people who, individually or with others, act to promote and protect human rights.
 ActionAid, in partnership with the Centre for Applied Human Rights (CAHR) at the University of York, has proudly developed a series of inspirational stories celebrating the power and courage of human rights defenders.

-The project, ‘Supporting Human Rights Defenders and Social Movements Pushing Back in Contexts of Shrinking Civic and Democratic Space,’ has been collecting examples of best practice and innovation by human rights defenders - individuals organisations and social movements - in nine case study countries (Bangladesh, France, Guatemala, Kenya, South Africa, Spain, Uganda, Zambia and Zimbabwe).
+The project, ‘Supporting Human Rights Defenders and Social Movements Pushing Back in Contexts of Shrinking Civic and Democratic Space,’ has been collecting examples of best practice and innovation by human rights defenders - individuals organisations and social movements - in eight case study countries (France, Guatemala, Kenya, South Africa, Spain, Uganda, Zambia and Zimbabwe).
 We tell the stories of their impact in pushing back to promote and protect human rights in the context of shrinking civic space.

 These stories are important because many governments around the world continue to pursue neoliberal economic and social policies which undermine their compliance with human rights obligations and ecological sustainability.
 People, and the planet, are suffering as a direct result.